 To keep finished waffles warm, place on a baking sheet in a 200˚ oven.

-Serve with grass-fed butter (if you do dairy) and a little maple syrup
+Serve with grass-fed butter (if you do dairy) and a little maple syrup, or make it a sundae with ice cream and your favorite toppings!

 Makes 4 large (about 7”) waffles (in standard waffle iron)